-Best Things to Do in Mindo, Ecuador
+9 Best Things to Do in Mindo, Ecuador (+ Complete Travel Guide)

 Post summary: The absolute best things to do in Mindo, Ecuador

-Mindo is one of Ecuador’s most beautiful hidden gems…for now.
-Tucked away high in the Andean cloud forest, this tiny town is packed with biodiversity, adventure, and epic scenery.
+Tucked away high in the Andean cloud forest, this tiny town is packed with incredible biodiversity, adventure and some of the most epic scenery I’ve seen.

 Let’s dive in!

-What to Do in Mindo, Ecuador
+The 9 Best Things to Do in Mindo, Ecuador

 Here’s a list of some of the best things to do in Mindo, from chasing waterfalls to tasting the most amazing chocolate you’ve ever had.